argoproj/argo-cd/docs/user-guide/commands/argocd_admin_app_generate-spec.md

       --helm-skip-crds                             Skip helm crd installation step
       --helm-version string                        Helm version -h, --help                                       help for generate-spec
-      --ignore-missing-value-files                 Ignore locally missing valueFiles when setting helm template --values -i, --inline                                     If set then generated resource is written back to the file specified in --file flag
+      --hydrate-to-branch string                   The branch to hydrate the app to --ignore-missing-value-files                 Ignore locally missing valueFiles when setting helm template --values -i, --inline                                     If set then generated resource is written back to the file specified in --file flag
       --jsonnet-ext-var-code stringArray           Jsonnet ext var